nikolaospapagiannis/nebula-ai/RATE_LIMITING_IMPLEMENTATION.md

 ## Executive Summary

-This document provides a comprehensive overview of the production-grade distributed rate limiting and DDoS protection system implemented for the Fireff platform.
+This document provides a comprehensive overview of the production-grade distributed rate limiting and DDoS protection system implemented for the Nebula AI platform.
 The system implements Fortune 100-level security and scalability features to protect against abuse, attacks, and ensure fair resource distribution.

 ---

 ## 1. Rate Limiting Algorithms Implemented

 ### 1.1 Token Bucket Algorithm
-**Location:** `/home/user/fireff-v2/apps/api/src/services/RateLimiterService.ts`
+**Location:** `/home/user/nebula/apps/api/src/services/RateLimiterService.ts`

 - **Use Case:** Allows controlled bursts while maintaining average rate
 - **Implementation:** Each consumer has a bucket with tokens that refill at a fixed rate